Changing Your Name in Illinois: A Step-by-Step Guide

 Courts often summarize this analysis by focusing on the reasonable needs of the spouse requesting maintenance, the marital standard of living, the duration of the marriage, the ability to become self-supporting, and the financial resources available to both parties.

-Guidelines Maintenance in Illinois
+Guideline Maintenance in Illinois

 When the Court May Deviate from the Guidelines

 If the parties’ combined gross income exceeds $500,000, the guidelines are automatically deemed inapplicable.
-Likewise, if applying the guidelines would result in more than half of the payor’s net income being consumed by maintenance and child support, the court may abandon the formula.
+Similarly, if applying the guidelines would result in more than half of the payor’s net income being consumed by maintenance and child support, the court may abandon the formula.

-Non-Guidelines Maintenance Awards
+Non-Guidelines Maintenance Awards (Deviations from the statute)

 A non-guidelines maintenance award is one that does not follow the statutory formula.
 Courts may issue such awards when strict application of the guidelines would be unfair or inappropriate.

 Maintenance in Illinois is usually modifiable unless the parties agree otherwise.
+Some marital settlement agreements will set terms, or other limits, making all, or a portion, of a maintenance award non-modifiable.

 Although judges often reference the guidelines during modification proceedings, the statute does not mandate their use at that stage.